Psykotikism/Mutant_Tanks/README.md

 11. Chat color tags for translation files.
 12. Administration system designed for access to and immunity from Mutant Tanks.
 13. Detects idle or bugged (no behavior) Tanks.
-14. Controllable Tank spawns.
-15. Fully compatible with all game modes.
+14. Fully compatible with all game modes.
-16. Toggle damage scaling based on difficulty.
+15. Toggle damage scaling based on difficulty.
-17. Over 70 unique abilities to choose from.
+16. Over 70 unique abilities to choose from.

 ### Requirements
 1. `SourceMod 1.11.0.6511` or higher